ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 ## Step 6: Configuring our Web Server Code in VS Code

-- **Copy the contents of your server-local folder into your server-deployed folder**
-    - This server-deployed folder will hold the code for the server that you run remotely with your version-5.
-- **Configure our remote server:**
-    - We will update the server configuration so that it works with our remote server that we are deploying to Render.
+  - In our server's `index.js` file, we will update the server boilerplate code so that it works with our remote server that we are deploying to Render.
-    - In the `index.js` file, which is located in the server/src directory, add the following JS object after the import statements:
+  - In the `index.js` file, update the value of the `connectionString` variable:

-        ```jsx
-        let config = {
-        	user: process.env.USER,
-        	host: process.env.HOST,
-        	database: process.env.DATABASE,
-        	password: process.env.PASSWORD,
-        	port: process.env.DATABASE_PORT,
-        	ssl: true
-        };
+      ```js
+      // db stands for database
+      // this code connects our server to our PostgreSQL database
+      const db = new pg.Pool({
+        connectionString: process.env.DATABASE_URL,
+        ssl: true, // use SSL encryption when connecting to the database
+      });
       ```

 - Now your index.js file in your server folder should look something like this: